qb-technology/twi-hymnal-scrapper/README.md

 - Selenium

 ## Installation
-I assume you have already installed python and that selenium chrome driver is also on your system path. check python and selenium documentation
+I assume you have already installed python and that selenium chrome/firefox driver is also on your system path. check python and selenium documentation

+- Open the utilities/driver.py and change the driver to either chrome/firefox to suit your needs.
+- Refer to selenium documentation for more information

 create a virtual environment
 ```sh